nrfconnect/sdk-nrf/samples/peripheral/lpuart/README.rst

 * Request Pin (Arduino Digital Pin 12 (6 on nRF21540 DK)) with Response Pin (Arduino Digital Pin 13 (7 on nRF21540 DK))

 Additionally, it requires a logic analyzer.

+Overview
+********

+The sample implements a simple loopback using a single UART instance.
+By default, the console and logging are disabled to demonstrate low power consumption when UART is active.

 Configuration
 *************